b-lukaszuk/BS_wJ_eng/contents/binary.md

 - a function that transforms a decimal number to its binary counterpart
 - a function that adds two binary numbers
 - a function that multiplies two binary numbers

+For simplicity, assume that the functions will operate only on natural numbers in the range [0-1024] (in decimal).

 ## Solution {#sec:binary_solution}